mike-thompson-day8/cljsbuild-none-test-seed/README.md

 ```

 Notes:
-* the first parameter is a custom `runner script` which understand `:optimizations :none`, and is provided in this repo [here]
+* the first parameter is a custom `runner script` which understands `:optimizations :none`, and is provided [in this repo here]
 * the 2nd and 3rd parameters are the cljsbuild values for `:output-dir` and `:output-to` respectively.

 As an exercise, go to root folder of this repo and try the command line given above.